 It is therefore imperative that Members keep us up to date of their current email address if they wish to receive information on how to receive priority access to International tickets at Lord's and apply for tickets.
 If we do not have an email address for you, or you do not receive emails from us, please contact us at [email protected].

-Please note that from 2021, all tickets for International matches at Lord's will be E-tickets.
+Please note that for 2022, all tickets for International matches at Lord's will be E-tickets.
 No paper tickets will be issued.

 Unfortunately, members have no privileges for major international matches except on the ﬁfth day of a test match when they may enter the members’ areas but not the Pavilion, after payment of the ground admission charge and upon production of their Membership card containing a photograph.